 The circuit is implemented in two PCBs: the Analog PCB and the Digital PCB, linked by a 7-pin connector.

 The input signal enters into the pedal through the Analog PCB, being buffered and prepared to the digital signal processing in the Digital PCB.
 After the digital effect is added by the Digital PCB, the signal is sent back to the Analog PCB to be buffered again and be prepared to the output.

-The small input/output buffer board is a single layer PCB which contains 3 stages: the Voltage Bias, the Input Buffer and the Output Buffer.
+The small input/output buffer board is a single layer PCB which contains 3 stages: the Voltage Bias, the Input Buffer, and the Output Buffer.

-The circuit is based in the famous 4558 dual op-amp IC, one half of it will be used as Input Buffer and the other half as an Output Buffer.
+The circuit is based on the famous 4558 dual op-amp IC, one half of it will be used as Input Buffer and the other half as an Output Buffer.
 The 7-pin connector will send and receive signals between this PCB and the Digital Board.

 - The resistor divider (R114, R115) generates +2.4 volts from +4.8V.
-The +2.4V resistors junction is decoupled to ground with a large value electrolytic capacitor C907 (100uF) to remove all ripple from supply voltage.
+The +2.4V resistors junction is decoupled to ground with a large value electrolytic capacitor C907 (100uF) to remove all ripple from the supply voltage.

 - The diode D101 protects the pedal against reverse polarity connections.

-- The stereo in jack is used as on-off switch, switching the battery (-) terminal to ground when the guitar jack is connected.
+- The stereo in jack is used as an on-off switch, switching the battery (-) terminal to ground when the guitar jack is connected.

 The Input Buffer grants high input impedance, frequency filtering and voltage gain, keeping signal integrity and preparing it to be digitalized.

-Not considering for the moment the caps C3 and C4, the non inverting amplifier gain can be calculated as:
+Not considering for the moment the caps C3 and C4, the non-inverting amplifier gain can be calculated as:

-The capacitors C3 and C4 create a pass band filter (low pass + high pass) where:
+The capacitors C3 and C4 create a pass-band filter (low pass + high pass) where: